 Albino fish lack melanin pigment in their eyes, which explains the reddish hue color they end up with.
 These varieties have paler eyes than the RRE guppy.

 When it comes to pectoral fins, there’s an interesting guppy variety, namely the:

 Dumbo Ear Guppy

 Dumbo ear guppies are also called elephant guppies because of their large pectoral fins that sit on both sides of the fish.
 These guppies can have various patterns and color schemes.

 You’ve so far seen a multitude of guppies each fancier and more vibrant than the other.
 Most of these guppies have a well-defined lineage.

 However, there’s a guppy type that’s hardy, but not as fancy:

 Mutt guppies, while genetically varied, possess unpredictable lines.
 This lack of consistency renders them less striking when juxtaposed with the illustrious fancy guppies, which are masterpieces of meticulous selective breeding.
 Yet, in their unpredictability lies a unique allure.

 Types of Female Guppies

-I hope the beauty and diversity of guppies has convinced you that these fish deserve their name as one of the most beloved and popular freshwater fish.
+I trust the captivating beauty and diversity of guppies demonstrate why they reign as one of the most cherished and popular freshwater fish.